On average, there are 3,000 house fires in Victoria each year. Most could be prevented by taking simple precautions.

 - Check chimneys, flues and fire boxes for cracks, rust and debris

 - Check electric blankets for kinks in the wiring

 - Clean the lint filter in your dryer (and continue to do this after every use)

 - Check appliances for visibly frayed or damaged wiring

 - Complete the Home Fire Safety Checklist to see if you’ve done everything you can to protect you and your family.

-Prepare a home fire escape plan and practise escaping quickly and safely.
+- Prepare a home fire escape plan and practice escaping quickly and safely.

 More information in this section

 Page last updated: Monday, 25 July 2022 11:46:08 AM